Drinking Water Internship Program

 It is clear that the water crisis in Indigenous communities requires effective and ambitious community-based solutions.

-The Internship Program was recently featured in an article in the Toronto Star.
-In the article, graduates Jamie Lee Parenteau from Wabigoon Lake Ojibway Nation and Nathan Copenace from Washagamis Bay First Nation share their experience of participating in the program.
-They shed light on what being part of the next generation of young adults providing clean drinking water to their communities means to them, their families and their communities.
+The Internship Program was featured in an article in the Toronto Star.
+In the article, graduates Jamie Lee Parenteau from Wabigoon Lake Ojibway Nation and Nathan Copenace from Washagamis Bay First Nation share their experiences of participating in the program.
+They shed light on what being part of the next generation of young adults providing clean drinking water to their communities means to them, their families, and their communities.

 Water First has been in discussions with Indigenous communities across the country interested in hosting the program.
-The next Drinking Water internship will be launched in 2022.
+The fourth Drinking Water internship will be launched with the North Shore Tribal Council in the summer of 2022.